appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-dynamodb.md

     // Submit button's onClick event
     {{ CreateUser.run() }}
     ```
-    * Add an **onSuccess** callback to this action, such as executing the query that fills your table with fresh data.

 * Once these form fields are filled out, you can add their values to your query's body as below: